nrwl/nx/docs/shared/recipes/nx-release/publish-custom-dist-directory.md

 # Publish a Custom Dist Directory

-This recipe guides you through configuring Nx Release to version and publish packages that are built to a custom `dist` directory instead their source project root.
-This is often the case when using Nx generators or custom builders that output to a root `dist` directory.
+This recipe guides you through configuring Nx Release to version and publish packages that are built to a custom `dist` directory instead of their source project root.
+This is often the case when using Nx generators or custom builders that output to a centralized `dist` directory at the workspace root.

 ## The Package Root